 How to Win Friends & Influence People by Dale Carnegie

 This is likely the most famous book on our list and with good reason—there’s no better read on the art of effective communication and interacting with your team in ways that leave them feeling valued.

-Change your morning routine, change your life is the message of this best-seller.
-You’ll learn how to wake up each day with more energy, motivation, and focus so you can take your personal and professional life to the next level of potential.
+Change your morning routine, change your life is the message of this best seller.
+You’ll learn how to wake up each day with more energy, motivation, and focus so you can take your personal and professional life to the next level.

 Creative thinkers have been following Cameron’s 12-week program for years, crediting it for the ability to finish novels, write songs, or reignite a passion for the arts.
 So, what can you learn here about leadership?
 Well, if you’re feeling creatively fulfilled, it becomes contagious to those around you.